 Personal Emergency Response Systems Program

-Transportation is a significant issue in rural areas of the county, especially for low-income, elderly, and handicapped individuals.
-Arranging for simple trips to the grocery store, pharmacy or doctor’s office can be a major concern for members of this population.
-To alleviate the problem, SNHS provides a handicapped accessible van for use in the western area of Hillsborough County.
-The original funding agent for this vehicle was the NH Department of Transportation.
-The van is stationed at our Greenville Falls elderly housing complex and has provided more than 15,000 passenger trips since 1997.
+For more than 23 years SNHS has provided a handicapped-accessible van for use in the western area of Hillsborough County to provide transportation for the area’s for low-income, elderly, and handicapped individuals.
+Arranging for simple trips to the grocery store, pharmacy or doctor’s office is a major issue for members of this population in the rural western part of Hillsborough County.
+The van is stationed at our Greenville Falls elderly housing complex and provided 1,128 rides between several area towns for local residents in 2013.

 Long Term Disaster Recovery